Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of the Caribbean 🢖 Wonders of Barbados

 Plantation house in Jacobean style.
-One of three genuine Jacobean style buildings in Americas, built in 1650ies.
+One of three genuine Jacobean-style buildings in the Americas, built in the 1650ies.

 Burial vault, site of legends.
 According to a legend, every time when the vault was opened in the early 19th century, all lead coffins had changed positions.